What Is Premises Liability?

 Although some premises liability cases, such as slip-and-fall or trip-and-fall cases, dog bite cases, cruise ship accidents, or negligent security may appear to clearly indicate a verdict in favor of the victim, the law in some states favors the premises’ owner.

 Thus, to obtain fair compensation, it is necessary to retain an accident attorney with the knowledge and experience in premises liability law to represent your best interests.

-If you have been injured as the result of an improperly maintained or unsafe property, the nationally board-certified civil trial lawyers at Doehrman Buba Ring in Carmel, Indiana, can help you pursue the compensation to which you are entitled.
+If you have been injured as the result of an improperly maintained or unsafe property, the nationally board-certified civil trial lawyers at Doehrman Buba Ring in Indianapolis, Indiana, can help you pursue the compensation to which you are entitled.

 Proof Needed To Win

 People injured as the result of dangerous or improperly maintained property may be entitled to compensation.
 To successfully handle your premises liability claim, our attorneys will work to prove:

 - The owner/responsible party knew or should have known of the dangerous condition, should have realized that it involved an unreasonable risk of harm, and should have expected that people would not discover or realize the danger, including for any property considered to be an attractive nuisance

 - The owner/responsible party failed to exercise reasonable care to either make the condition safe or to warn people of the risk involved